 While editing a workbook, you can hide any sheet contained in a dashboard or story.
 (That includes dashboard sheets in stories.)

 Sheets that aren't in a dashboard or story are always visible while editing workbooks.
-However, you can hide any sheet in workbooks you publish to Tableau Online or Tableau Desktop.
+However, you can hide any sheet in workbooks you publish to Tableau Cloud or Tableau Desktop.
 See Comprehensive Steps to Publish a Workbook.

 Hide or unhide all sheets